gregtozzi/w241_project/reports/README.md

   - Group 3 - \(F_b\) and \(S_a\)
   - Group 4 - \(F_b\) and \(S_b\)

-This design allows us to explore heterogenous treatment effects.
+This design allows us to explore heterogeneous treatment effects.

-Each group would recevied a tailored email containing its assigned treatments sent through Mail Chimp.
+Each group would received a tailored email containing its assigned treatments sent through Mail Chimp.
 We intended to track opening and click through using Mail Chimp’s out-of-the-box analytics.

-### Treatments

-### Interface with Mail Chimp

-### Enrollment Process & Criteria for Subjects
+#### Enrollment Process & Criteria for Subjects

+  - The criteria by which subjects were included
+  - explain how subjects were randomly assigned to experimental groups
+  - TG: need explanation of 2000 selection was randomized and no selection bias

 The Center provided an anonymized list of TODO stakeholders extracted from its contact database.
 The individuals represented the Center’s